113ll3/Ibmclouddocscli/reference/bluemix_cli/get_started.md

 # Getting started with {{site.data.keyword.Bluemix_notm}} CLI
 {: #getting-started}

-{{site.data.keyword.Bluemix_notm}} CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in Bluemix.
-To get started with {{site.data.keyword.Bluemix_notm}} CLI, follow these steps.
+{{site.data.keyword.Bluemix_notm}} CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in {{site.data.keyword.Bluemix_notm}}.

+To get started with {{site.data.keyword.Bluemix_notm}} CLI:

 1. Select the installer of your OS to download